m-ulmestrand/interactive-AI-game/README.md

 ## Some videos of the game

+Below, I show some videos of the game in action.
+The game can be customised with a range of different parameters such as network sequence length, episode length, learning parameters, distance normalisation etc. In these videos, the settings are fixed.

 ### Early generational behaviour
 For epsilon = 0.9, we can observe a very random behaviour.
 The agents have no clear strategy.
 It is, however, still a viable means of surviving, as it is difficult to predict randomness.